 Hurricane Eta formed over the central Caribbean Sea on October 31 and became a Category 4 hurricane on November 2.
 On November 3 slow-moving Eta made landfall in Nicaragua as a Category 4 storm, bringing catastrophic wind damage, flash flooding, storm surge and landslides.
 Eta deteriorated over Honduras on its way to the north Caribbean Sea, but regained tropical storm strength and made landfall in Cuba on November 8.
 The storm turned northwestward and made landfall in Lower Matecumbe Key, Florida on November 8 as a strong tropical storm and continued to the southwest coast of Florida, bringing heavy rainfall, flash flooding and wind.
 Eta traveled into the Gulf of Mexico and regained hurricane status on November 11 offshore of southwestern Florida bringing heavy squalls with tropical-storm force winds.
 On November 12 Eta made a second landfall in Florida near Cedar Key as a tropical storm, producing dangerous storm surge, heavy rains and gusty winds along the Florida Gulf Coast and the northern Florida Peninsula.
 The storm then moved into the Atlantic Ocean near the Florida/Georgia border.
 Eta passed offshore of the coasts of South and North Carolina before dissipating.
 Eta caused seven direct deaths in the United States.

 On November 10, a record-breaking 29th named storm—Theta—formed in the northeast Atlantic Ocean.
 Theta did not threaten land.
-Hurricane Iota, the 30th named storm of the 2020 hurricane season, formed on November 13 in the central Caribbean Sea and became a hurricane on November 15.
-Iota became a major hurricane and strengthened to Category 5 status on its way to Central America, and was the strongest hurricane of the 2020 hurricane season.
-Iota brought catastrophic winds, life-threatening storm surge and extreme rainfall to Nicaragua and Honduras.
+Hurricane Iota, the 30th named storm of the 2020 hurricane season, became a hurricane on November 15 and became a major hurricane strengthening to Category 5 status on its way to Central America, and was the strongest hurricane of the 2020 hurricane season.
 The storm made landfall on the northeast coast of Nicaragua as a Category 4 storm on November 16, about 15 miles south of Hurricane Eta’s Category 4 landfall site on November 3.
-Iota moved west across Honduras and dissipated over El Salvador.

 East Pacific: Hurricane Douglas formed in the East Pacific on July 20 and became a hurricane on July 22.
 By July 23 Douglas was a Category 4 storm, heading toward the Hawaiian Islands.
 By mid-day July 26 Douglas was closing in on the island of Maui as a Category 1 hurricane.
 Douglas passed to the north of the islands of Maui, Oahu and Kauai, producing large swells, damaging surf, strong damaging winds.
 Rainfall between three and six inches but possibly more fell on the islands.